levin-ilya/CourseView/README.md

 Solution
 ========

-- I used Foundatation for the layout and modal window
+- Foundatation was used the layout and modal window
 - Mustash was used to dynamically render some the HTML
 - Break down of important Files:
    - index.html - Main HTML / Javascript starts here